VacCrow/vaccrow.github.io/guides/ultimates/UCOB.md

   + **Megaflare** towers will appear.
 Each tower need to (At least?) one player standing inside and will receive small <span class='magic'>magical damage</span>.
 Otherwise, the tower will explode dealing raid-wide lethal damage.
   + Four big **Megaflare** puddles will appear on the ground.
 After a while, they will explode dealing <span class='magic'>magical damage</span>.

-  Due to Square Enix reasons, every mechanic written above won't appear simultaneously on each Megaflare cast (more information about it in the **Trio** sections)
+  Due to Square Enix reasons, every mechanic written above have the same name but won't appear simultaneously on each Megaflare cast (more information about it in the **Trio** sections).

 ___